buyallmemes/blog-api/posts/20240422-testing-guideline.md

 ## Write Effective Unit Tests

-Here's my collection of technics and best practices for writing awesome unit tests.
+Here's my collection of techniques and best practices for writing awesome unit tests.
 Don't get me wrong, I haven't invented any of those — this is just a collection that I've assembled over time from different sources: be it books, articles, conference talks, workshops, etc.